Malik Amin Aslam: Professional life

 On March 23, 2019, Malik was honored with the Tamgha-e-Imtiaz by the President of Pakistan Arif Alvi for his efforts in implementing the Billion Tree Tsunami and his work for the environment.

-Politics
+Political career

-He began his political career at the time when Islamic Republic of Pakistan under the control of military dictator Pervez Musharaf.
+He began his political career at the time when Islamic Republic of Pakistan under the control of military dictator Pervez Musharraf.
 He first successfully ran in local elections from Attock, Punjab, Pakistan, in 2001.

 General Elections - 2002

 A year later, under the military regime he became an elected Member of National Assembly after the controversial election of 2002 and served as Minister of State for Environment.
 He ran on the ticket of Pakistan Muslim League (Q) from NA-57 (Attock-I).
 His tenure ended in 2007.